keimlink/django-workshop/docs/caching.rst

 the forms.
 Otherwise no user would be able to submit a form.

 Therefore we will cache the template fragments that produce the highest query count.
-The :ref:`debug_toolbar` is very helpful for this.
+The :ref:`Django Debug Toolbar <debug_toolbar>` is very helpful for this.
 It can display all database queries that are performed to render a page and also the cache hits.
 So it's a perfect tool for optimizing a page.

 For example we could cache the detail page of every recipe: